How to Redact in Clio Without Losing the Original File (2026)

 - The original file is never touched, modified, or overwritten

-This isn't a backup.
-It's not a version history feature.
-It's a separate file, clearly identifiable, living in the same matter folder.
-No extra steps for the user.
+It's not a backup or version history feature.
+It's a separate, clearly identifiable file living in the same matter folder.
+No extra steps.
 No manual duplication to remember.

 The deadline pressure problem